vitorbritto/nexus/README.md

     $ ./nexus.sh [options] <port>

-> Note: <port> is optional
+> Note: `<port>` is optional

 ### Options:
-      --php     start a webserver with PHP
+      --php     start a web server with PHP
-      --py      start a webserver with Python
+      --py      start a web server with Python

 ## Bonus